sivajaffey/ICalculator/README.md

 # ICalculator
 This is a simple calculator design is inspired from iphone calculator.
+Build using Html, Css and Javascript.

 # Collabration
 You are welcome for new ideas and feature you can contact me.